gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 Configuration was set successfully.
 ```

 This command configures the scanner for a one-time discovery of files in the specified data repositories and label the files that meet the conditions in the Azure Information Protection policy.
-For these files, they are classified and protected (or have protection removed), according to the label's configuration.
+For these files, they are classified and protected (or have protection removed), according to the label configuration.
 For files that are protected, the Rights Management owner is set to admin@contoso.com.
 Actions for changed and skipped files are logged in the report.

 ### Example 4: Configure the Azure Information Protection scanner to scan and label all files one time, using the latest Azure Information Protection policy, and log changed and skipped files